My Mandir.. Our Mandir

 - Undertake spiritual, charitable, humanitarian and other welfare activities for the Society at large, newcomers to Canada and other community.

-- Partner with local community organizations and organize/run cultural events which will help bringing different communities together and enrich the community living.
+- Partner with local community organizations to organize cultural events which will help bringing different communities together and enrich the community living.

 Our Belief Hinduism (Sanatan Dharma)